Azurehappen/UrbanRTK-INS-OutlierOpt/README.md

 where GNSS signals are often compromised due to obstacles like buildings and bridges.

 # Paper
 W. Hu, Y. Hu, M. Stas, and J. A. Farrell.
-"Optimization-Based Outlier Accommodation for Tightly Coupled RTK-Aided Inertial Navigation System in Urban Environments".
+"Optimization-Based Outlier Accommodation for Tightly Coupled RTK-Aided Inertial Navigation Systems in Urban Environments".
 Accepted by IEEE Intl.
 Conf. on Intelligent Transportation Systems, Edmonton, Canada, 2024.

 # Tutorials in this repo